 Slope stability analyses, if needed, shall be submitted to TxDOT for approval with the released for Construction Documents.

 11 ROADWAYS

 The Developer shall design and construct all roadway elements necessary to fulfill the requirements and functionality of the Project.
-The design shall also accommodate the Ultimate Configuration without design exceptions within the Project limits.
+The design shall also accommodate the Ultimate Configuration within the Project limits.

 11.1.1 Roadway Elements